 That maturity, stability, and versatility the Xen Project created in its 15 years are second to none.

 What technologies are part of the Xen Project?

 The Xen Project has created a number of open source technologies for specific purposes:

-If you are unsure, which Xen project is best for you, you may want to read the Xen Overview document which introduces Xen's architecture, components and some of the key choices you will have to make.
+If you are unsure which technology is right for you, check out our team portals.
+In addition read, the Xen Overview document introduces Xen’s architecture, components and some of the key choices you will have to make.

 Export Control Statement

 The Xen Project makes NO WARRANTY or representation that the information contained in the export control classification is accurate, current, or complete.
 It is your obligation as the exporter to comply with the current applicable requirements of United States export rules and regulations.
 Any use of the information below is without recourse to the Xen Project and is at your own risk.
 The Xen Project is in no way responsible for any damages, whether direct, consequential, incidental or otherwise, suffered by you as a result of using or relying upon such information for any purpose.

 Source code and projects hosted on xenproject.org are classified with an Export Control Classification Number (ECCN) if it is believed to correspond to an entry in the Commerce Control List (CCL) and subject to the EAR.
 All xenproject.org software is published in a publicly available source code form.
 The publicly available software is only subject to the EAR when it is classified as ECCN 5D002 or 5D992.